RazgrizEast/hyperdimension-neptunia-rebirth-3-poptracker-razgriz/README.md

 **WORK REMAINING**

 -Only a handful of individual dungeon maps are done.
-I will continue adding more
+I will continue adding more (5/50 complete)

 -Still need to finalize visuals for the item grid